gzmatte/NVIDIA/README.md

 For Extra Performance, Enable RESIZABLE-BAR to any game with this [GUIDE](https://www.youtube.com/watch?v=1zYjoLbrDF4)

-U don't have resizable-bar on your system?
+U don't have resizable-bar on your BIOS/GPU?
 [MOD IT](https://github.com/xCuri0/ReBarUEFI)